I’ve never been in an accident before. I was hesitant about making a claim. First Personal Injury sorted it all out and explained everything.

 You will need to have the relevant documentation which will entitle you to make a claim on behalf of the person who has died.
 Your solicitor will help you to get this and the cost of obtaining it can be claimed via the blameworthy party.

-In some cases, it is possible to pay for a fatal accident claim under a no win no fee agreement with your legal services provider.
+In some cases, it is possible to pay for a fatal accident claim under a no win, no fee agreement with your legal services provider.
 At Jefferies Solicitors, we can look into this for you when we have more details about your claim.
-Also, in some instances, it is possible for us to arrange interim payments so you’re your immediate and necessary costs are taken care of straight away.
+Also, in some instances, it is possible for us to arrange interim payments so your immediate and necessary costs are taken care of straight away.

 If you were the husband or the wife of the person who died then you can receive a statutory bereavement award; also, if your child was under 18 when he/she died, you can also claim.
 The fixed amount is currently £12,980.